SAP/odata-vocabularies/UI.md

 The calculation is done by comparing a value to the threshold values relevant for the specified improvement direction.

+The value to be compared is
+  - Value - if ReferenceValue is not specified
+  - Value sub ReferenceValue – if ReferenceValue is specified and IsRelativeDifference is not specified or specified as false
+  - (Value sub ReferenceValue) divBy ReferenceValue – if ReferenceValue is specified and IsRelativeDifference is specified as true

 For improvement direction `Target`, the criticality is calculated using both low and high threshold values.
 It will be
   - Positive if the value is greater than or equal to AcceptanceRangeLowValue and lower than or equal to AcceptanceRangeHighValue
   - Neutral if the value is greater than or equal to ToleranceRangeLowValue and lower than AcceptanceRangeLowValue OR greater than AcceptanceRangeHighValue and lower than or equal to ToleranceRangeHighValue